-The dynamics of quantum spin systems lie at the heart of various pivotal phenomena in condensed matter physics~\cite{chaikin1995principles}, quantum information science~\cite{Feynman1982,bennett2000quantum}, and materials science~\cite{felser2007spintronics,wolf2001spintronics}.
-Many-body spin models, such as the Heisenberg spin model~\cite{heisenberg1985theorie}, play a fundamental role in understanding magnetic ordering~\cite{Thomson1992}, phase transitions~\cite{Sachdev2011}, and quantum many-body effects~\cite{newell1953theory,kanamori1966magnetization,auerbach2012interacting,pires2021theoretical}.
-These models also have potential for explaining intriguing phenomena such as high-temperature superconductivity~\cite{emery1988mechanism} and quantum criticality~\cite{Sachdev2011,sachdev2011quantum, sachdev2008quantum}.
-However, direct simulation of spin dynamics in these models' high-dimensional Hilbert spaces poses significant computational challenges~\cite{park2023hardness}, which often exceeds the capabilities of classical supercomputers~\cite{Rosner2003,troyer2005computational} and noisy intermediate-scale gate-based quantum processors~\cite{Zhukov2018,Brysen2025,Yamanouchi2025}.
-We note that in the latter case, not only sufficient number of qubits is required, but also high fidelity of gate operations is crucial since the number of operations (steps in the Trotter decomposition) in such setting is significant~\cite{Zhukov2018}.
-Attempts to go beyond few-steps Trotterrization lead to the strong increase of errors, which are mainly due to the insufficient fidelities of two-qubit gates as well as the decoherence processes; overcoming these difficulties may require quantum error correction~\cite{Martinis2012,Fedorov2022}.
+However, direct simulation of spin dynamics in the high-dimensional Hilbert spaces of these models poses significant computational challenges~\cite{park2023hardness}, which often exceed the capabilities of classical supercomputers~\cite{Rosner2003,troyer2005computational} and noisy intermediate-scale gate-based quantum processors~\cite{Zhukov2018,Brysen2025,Yamanouchi2025}.
+We note that the latter case requires not only a sufficient number of qubits but also high-fidelity gate operations, because the number of operations (steps in the Trotter decomposition) in such a setting is significant~\cite{Zhukov2018}.
+Overcoming these difficulties may require quantum error correction~\cite{Martinis2012,Fedorov2022}.